 Still our straight “A” record in the classroom, and years of mastering grammar probably has left us scratching our heads after watching a film or listening in at political rally in a country where our second language is spoken.

 This is so because formal language education rarely provides sufficient exposure to idiomatic expression and informal speech patterns.
 To understand fully how different ordinary speech patterns can be from the written word or from scripted speech, one need only listen to a radio sports talk show.
 The hosts will use one-word sentences, interrupt each other and themselves, and generally speak in a way that few novices in the study of the English language would have any hope of understanding.
+This goes to show us that learning English grammar can be difficult, as it is hard to carry out an idiomatic, informal conversation by following strict language rules.
 Few of us are articulate enough to express anything but a simple thought without constantly changing gears, starting over and rephrasing midway through a thought, using run-on sentences, and trailing off when it seems that a point has been made.

 To claim true fluency, one must be able to understand all types of speech, not just flawless speech or speech directed specifically to you as a listener with marginal comprehension.
 When we speak to others for whom English is obviously a second language we naturally chose our words carefully and express ourselves in the way most likely to be understood.
 Our foreign counterparts do the same, so we may walk away from a successful one-on-one exchange with a feeling of false confidence.

 In sharp contrast to the way we learn our native tongue, reading and writing skills in a foreign language are generally mastered far ahead of listening comprehension skills for a number of very good reasons.
 The most important reason for this is that when we read or write, we do so at our own pace.
 We may stop at difficult passages as long as necessary to understand them, whether that is to be accomplished by reference to a dictionary or verb book or through a simple search of our memories.